How Do I Claim Workers’ Compensation

 - Receive medical attention and report all and any injury(ies) you have received;

 - Contact an attorney.

 What You Need to Know About Workers’ Compensation

-Safety is of utmost importance, but if you are hurt at work, there are four basic types of coverage:
+Safety is of utmost importance, but if you suffered an injury at work, there are four basic types of coverage:

-- Temporary Total Disability: If you have been written out of work for more than seven (7) days you may recover your compensation rate, which is approximately 66.6% of your average weekly wage.
-This is only for the period that you are out of work and usually receiving medical care for the injury.
+- Temporary Total Disability: f you have been unable to go to work for more than seven (7) days you may recover your compensation rate, which is approximately 66.6% of your average weekly wage.
+This only lasts for the period that you are out of work while you are receiving medical care for the injury.